ReactionMechanismGenerator/ARC/docs/source/advanced.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-ARC is has fairly good auto-troubleshooting methods.
+ARC has fairly good auto-troubleshooting methods.

 However, at times a user might know in advance that a particular additional keyword is required for the calculation.
 In such cases, simply pass the relevant keyword